ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/13.jpg)

 ## 14. **Define Data Destination**
-Switch to the 'Destination' tab, select 'Storage Workspace', then 'Lakehouse' and click 'New' to create a new Lakehouse.
+Switch to the `Destination` tab, select `Storage Workspace`, then `Lakehouse` and click `New` to create a new Lakehouse.
 ![Step](../media/1/14.jpg)

 ## 15. **Name the Lakehouse**
-Follow the naming conventions provided, input the name, and click 'Create'.
+Follow the naming conventions provided, input the name, and click `Create`.
 ![Step](../media/1/15.jpg)

 ## 16. **Review Lakehouse**